amacgregor/allanmacgregor/src/pages/articles/2014-01-27-design-patterns-php-singletons/index.md

 ---
-title: "Design Patterns in PHP: Singletons"
+title: 'Design Patterns in PHP: Singletons'
-date: "2014-01-27"
+date: '2014-01-27'
 layout: post
 draft: false
-path: "/posts/design-patterns-in-php-singletons"
+path: '/posts/design-patterns-in-php-singletons'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "PHP"
+  - 'PHP'
-    - "Design Patterns"
+  - 'Design Patterns'
-    - "Programming"
+  - 'Programming'
-description: "The singleton pattern is useful when we need to make sure we only have a single instance of a class for the entire request lifecycle in a web application.
-This typically occurs when we have global objects (such as a Configuration class) or a shared resource (such as an event queue)."
+description: 'The singleton pattern is useful when we need to make sure we only have a single instance of a class for the entire request lifecycle in a web application.
+This typically occurs when we have global objects (such as a Configuration class) or a shared resource (such as an event queue).'
 ---

 The singleton pattern is used to restrict the instantiation of a class to a single object, which can be useful when only one object is required across the system.

 <!-- Patterns are still patterns, poor usage that ends ineffective and complex code which makes them into anti-patterns -->